A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Connections with Existing Algorithms

 \subsection{Connection between RADA and RALM}

-In this subsection, we show how the updates of the proposed RADA algorithmic framework for solving the minimax problem \eqref{prob:p1} relates to those of the RALM \cite{deng2023manifold,zhou2023semismooth,deng2024oracle} for solving the equivalent nonsmooth composite problem \eqref{prob:Riemannian nonsmooth composite}.
+In this subsection, we show how the updates of the proposed RADA algorithmic framework for solving the minimax problem \eqref{prob:p1} relates to those of the RALMs \cite{deng2023manifold,zhou2023semismooth,deng2024oracle} for solving the equivalent nonsmooth composite problem \eqref{prob:Riemannian nonsmooth composite}.

 On one hand, using \eqref{Moreau Phi h}, the subproblem \eqref{subproblemphik} for obtaining the update $x_{k+1}$ in RADA can be written as

 Moreover, by the Moreau decomposition \eqref{Moreau Decomposition}, the update formula \eqref{AlgorithmupdateY} for $y_{k+1}$ in RADA can be written as